Dominic Raab ‘bullying’ allegations report now in Sunak’s hands

 A Downing Street spokesperson said Mr Sunak had “full confidence” in his deputy and will take action on the report’s findings “as swiftly as possible”.

-The review was requested by Mr Raab in November following formal complaints about his behaviour by government officials.
+Mr Raab himself commissioned the review in November following eight formal complaints about his behaviour as foreign secretary, Brexit secretary and during his first stint as justice secretary.
 He promised to resign if the allegations were upheld.

 One person involved in the process described the review as “devastating”, while a senior government official said Mr Raab was “toast”, according to the Financial Times.